EthanThatOneKid/mancala/README.md

-# mancala
+# Mancala in Matlab 💎

-A group project implementing mancala in Matlab.
+> A group project, for *Digital Computation*, implementing mancala in Matlab.

+---

+Created by Ethan, Benjamin, and Shawn